THE FAITHFUL: WOMEN OF THE BIBLE: Episode 1.1: “The Woman Who Bowed to No One”

 More Detail:

-Fox’s THE FAITHFUL: WOMEN OF THE BIBLE follows Sarah from her marriage to Abraham through her struggles with infertility, her complicated relationship with Hagar, the births of Ishmael and Isaac, and her final days.
+THE FAITHFUL: WOMEN OF THE BIBLE, on the Fox Tv Network, follows Sarah from her marriage to Abraham through her struggles with infertility, her complicated relationship with Hagar, the births of Ishmael and Isaac, and her final days.
 The first episode, “The Woman Who Bowed to No One,” gives an intimate look at Sarah’s faith and choices, seen through the eyes of her Egyptian servant, Hagar.

-The episode looks and feels authentic, with high production values and period-accurate costumes, and Minnie Driver and Jeffrey Donovan bring these Biblical characters to life in a way that feels believable.
-The story remains mostly true to scripture, but it also adds some dramatic moments to make Sarah and Hagar’s experiences feel real and personal.
+The first movie of THE WOMEN OF THE BIBLE series looks and feels authentic, with high production values and period-accurate costumes, and as Sarah and Abraham, Minnie Driver and Jeffrey Donovan bring these biblical characters to life in a believable way.
+The story remains mostly true to Scripture, but it also adds some dramatic moments to make Sarah and Hagar’s experiences feel personal, as well as powerful.

-It starts in Haran, where Sarah refuses a wealthy suitor and chooses Abraham instead, following her heart over security.
+The movie starts in Haran, where Sarah refuses a wealthy suitor and chooses Abraham instead, following her heart over security.
 When famine drives them to Egypt, she claims Abraham as her brother to protect them, only to find herself taken into Pharaoh’s palace.
 She frees Hagar, who returns to Abraham with her, forming a complicated bond between the two women.
-Sarah struggles with infertility while trusting God’s promise, and the episode shows how her choices shape her life.
+Sarah struggles with infertility while she learns to trust God’s promise that she and Abraham will have descendants and the episode shows how her choices shape her life.